Altogether (The Nolans album)

-Altogether is a greatest hits album released by pop group, The Nolans in 1982.
-It featured their seven consecutive top 20 hits and followed four top 20 albums by the group.
+Altogether is a greatest hits album released by Irish/British pop group, The Nolans in 1982.
+It featured all the group's hits to this point, including their biggest "I'm in the Mood for Dancing".

+Background

-The album was released at the beginning of the group's decline in the UK, and the lead single, "Dragonfly" failed to chart.
+By this time, The Nolans had scored a run of seven consecutive top 20 hit singles in the UK as well as four top 20 albums.
+This, their first compilation, was released at the beginning of the group's decline in the UK, and the lead single, "Dragonfly" failed to chart, only appearing in the bubbling-under section of the top 75.
 This song was a departure for the group, with it not being produced by either of their regular producers, Ben Findon or Nicky Graham, but by Tim Friese-Greene, who was responsible for the recent success of Tight Fit.
 The album itself also fared less well than expected when it peaked at No.52.
+It did however go on to be certified silver by the BPI for sales in excess of 60,000.

+Of the tracks included, three were taken from Nolan Sisters (1979), six from Making Waves (1980) and four from Portrait (1982).
+Of these, 10 were single releases as well as three album track cover versions and a Japanese-only single release ("Sexy Music").

+The Nolans went on a 21-date UK tour over November and December in support of the album.
 It was also at this time that the group were back to being a five-piece, with the return of former member, Anne Nolan.
+The quintet line-up was short-lived however as member Linda Nolan left the following year.

 This was the last Nolans album released by Epic Records, and their final single with them came the following year.